-Since the late 1980s, the Islamic Action Front in Jordan has been the leading opposition movement, often boldly challenging the monarchy’s domestic and foreign policies.
-It boycotted the 2010 parliamentary elections and called for a constitutional monarchy led by an elected parliament.
+Since the late 1980s, the Islamic Action Front has been the leading opposition movement in Jordan, often boldly challenging the monarchy’s domestic and foreign policies.
+It boycotted the 2010 and 2013 parliamentary elections and called for a constitutional monarchy led by an elected parliament.
 In 2011, the Front called for abrogation of the peace treaty signed with Israel in 1994 and the permanent closing of the Israeli embassy in Amman.
 The moves were particularly provocative in the context of Arab uprisings elsewhere.

 But the Front has remained distinct from both the Salafists and al Qaeda.
 Ideologically, it does not share the extremist views of Salafi movements.
 The Front has an established record of working within democratic institutions and, indeed, has well-functioning democratic practices within the party itself.
 It also has a record of cross-ideological cooperation with groups such as leftists and liberals, particularly around issues of political freedoms, a free press, and human rights.
 However, the Front has conservative positions on women, encouraging only limited political participation and unsuccessfully proposing gender segregation in 1990.

 Contrary to common perceptions, Jordan did experience a significant increase in political protests as part of the Arab uprisings.
 The Front was active in these, along with political parties, professional associations, independent activists, and dozens of tribalyouth movements, known as the Hirak.
 King Abullah II responded by promising reforms, dismissing the cabinet, and appointing a new prime minister.
 He took some unusual steps, such as revoking laws that requiredprotesters to obtain permits in advance.
 He also called for new parliamentary elections, which were held in January 2013.
 The Front joined other oppositional parties in boycotting the elections, and thus was not represented in the new assembly.